 Currently, Netflix uses a plurality voting standard for directors, which allows nominees to be elected even if a majority of shareholders oppose them.
 The same measure to switch to simple-majority director elections was proposed last year — and also failed.

-Some activist investors have been frustrated that Netflix’s board isn’t receptive to its concerns for a more diverse composition of directors, among other governance issues.
+Some activist investors have been frustrated that Netflix’s board isn’t receptive to their concerns for a more diverse composition of directors, among other governance issues.

 Case in point: Also at this week’s meeting, shareholders approved a measure to eliminate the supermajority vote requirement on corporate matters to allow for simple majority votes, with 85% shares in favor.
 (In other words, to change the provision that prevented approval of the change to simple-majority vote director elections.)
 However, that’s a non-binding measure, so the board doesn’t have to act on it.
 Netflix’s board has ignored similar non-binding measures in the past.